ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 model is for reusing data queries

-controllers are for grouping similar pages to ave time writing model usage functions
+controllers are for grouping similar pages (well more like tools (edit /view) for a page type) to ave time writing model usage functions

 views are for the buiding the pages themselves